Homeowner Property Inspection Program

-The Tahoe Donner compliance inspector will conduct inspections beginning in February 2013.
-Notification of inspection results will be mailed to the owner.
-If your home passes the initial inspection, you will be notified by postcard and no further action will be required.
+Notification of inspection results are mailed to the owner.
+If your home passes the initial inspection, you will be notified via email and mail and no further action is required.
 If your inspection indicates that action is needed, we will give a reasonable timeline to address outstanding repairs and deferred maintenance to meet the Minimum Maintenance Standard.

 Enforcement of the program will be supported by existing Architectural Standards and Covenants Rules and Regulations.

 Program administration will be assigned to the ASO along with the Architectural Standards Committee.
 Call the ASO office at (530) 587-9407 or email Tahoe Donner at email@example.com with questions or to obtain more information.